Multi-qubit Randomized Benchmarking Using Few Samples: Methods

+for ideal $Q$ and $\nu$.
 Now we only need to deal with the $\chi_i$ factors in the sum.
 To do this we will use the fact that every $\chi_i$ term is upper bounded by the unitarity $u$ of the quantum channel $\mc{E}$.
 This is derived in \cref{lem:unitarity_upper_bound} in the Supplementary Material.
 Inserting this we get

 Now we factor $u^{m-2}$ out of the sum over $j$ and use the fact that this sum has a closed form.
 Using this and \cref{lem:projector_lemma} to bound the projector inner products we obtain a final bound on the variance